-Which are the differences of StarMessage from the Apple store
+Apple store screensavers - Which are the differences from a standard Apple screen saver?

 The Mac Apple store can host only programs that are installed under the "/Applications" folder.
 This means that it is not possible to host screen savers(1) because they are installed under the system preferences.
 Due to this limitation, StarMessage is published on the Mac Apple store as an "Application"(2) that tries to behave as a screensaver would.

 The StarMessage application on the Apple store contains the same functionality as the "normal"(1) screen saver, but it does not start by its own when you leave the Mac idle.
 For this reason, StarMessage users prefer the "normal" screen saver version that you can download from this site.

 One benefit of the Mac Apple store version is that the screensaver can run as an animated wallpaper, showing the moon and the the sky behind your desktop icons.

 |Main functionality||The same main functionality in both versions|

 |Starting up||Starts automaticall, after the idle time of your Mac, as configured in the System Preferences||You have to manually start the Apple store screensavers from the Applications menu|

 |Ending||The screensaver stops when you move the mouse or press a key||You have to manually stop it from its menu bar icon|